casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/cep47/contract-interaction.md

 The token minting process creates NFTs.
 The Casper virtual machine executes the code stored in the smart contract and maps the item to a blockchain token containing certain attributes known as metadata.
 The creator's public key serves as a certificate of authenticity for that particular NFT.

-#### 1. Execute the mint method
+#### 1. Minting the token
 The `mint` method requires input parameters like recipient address, token ID, token metadata, and the payment amount to generate the NFT token.
 The list of input parameters is specified in the *.env.cep47* file and can be customized for each NFT implementation.
 This method will execute those parameters and generate the deploy object as `mintDeploy`.
 Then that deploy object is sent to the network via the node address to get the `mintDeployHash`.
 The console will output the deploy hash.
 Then when minting got confirmed through event stream - name of the event, CL values, and the token mint successful message will be printed.

-The code snippet below is executing the [mint()](https://github.com/casper-network/casper-contracts-js-clients/blob/b210261ba6b772a7cb25f62f2bdf00f0f0064ed5/e2e/cep47/usage.ts#L123-L130) method.
-In this example, a toke with ID 1 is minted with the metadata *number* and *one*.
+The code snippet below is executing the [mint](https://github.com/casper-network/casper-contracts-js-clients/blob/b210261ba6b772a7cb25f62f2bdf00f0f0064ed5/e2e/cep47/usage.ts#L123-L130) method.
+In this example, a token with ID 1 is minted with the metadata *number* and *one*.

 ```javascript